burevestnik-png/athena-android-native/README.md

 * Think about creating several chats
 * Think about showing loaders in lists
 * Very bad realization of rx java, need to study more
+* Remake messages in chat
+* Not creating chat again if it exists, just reopen

 ---